epfl-ada/ada-2024-project-thefivedatawranglers/README.md

 https://davidholzwarth.github.io/the-five-data-wranglers/

 ---
-## ChatGPT
+## Generative AI
-We've used ChatGPT for simple tasks like creating JavaScript scripts for animation on the website and cleaning up python scripts.
+We used ChatGPT for simple tasks like creating JavaScript scripts for animation on the website.
+We used GitHub Copilot to help set up the website.